AstroDule/cf3-doc/source/networking/vmvisible/vmvisible.rst

 **Is my VM accessible from the outside without floating IP?**

 If a VM needs to be accessible from the Internet, a floating IP address must be attached to the instance.
-For more information regarding assigning Floating IPs to the instance, please see: *How Add/Remove Floating IP’s to your VM?*
+For more information regarding assigning Floating IPs to the instance, please see: `How to Add/Remove Floating IP’s to your VM? <https://cloudferro-cf3.readthedocs-hosted.com/en/latest/networking/addremovefip/addremovefip.html>`_